dotnet/AspNetCore.Docs/aspnetcore/fundamentals/native-aot.md

 The Minimal API framework is optimized for receiving and returning JSON payloads using <xref:System.Text.Json?displayProperty=fullName>. `System.Text.Json`:

-* Imposes compatibility requirements for JSON and native AOT.
+* Imposes compatibility requirements for JSON and Native AOT.
 * Requires the use of the [`System.Text.Json` source generator](/dotnet/standard/serialization/system-text-json/source-generation).

 All types that are transmitted as part of the HTTP body or returned from request delegates in Minimal APIs apps must be configured on a <xref:System.Text.Json.Serialization.JsonSerializerContext> that is registered via ASP.NET Core’s dependency injection: